 Whilst most dash cams run about the same price point as Ring’s video doorbells, some cost much less!
 On top of that, they’re a lot more compact and practical.
 Being inside of your car, they’re far less likely to be stolen or tampered with.
 Some can even be mounted so discreetly that thieves don’t even know they’re being watched.

-Another option you may consider unfortunately isn’t available yet.
-Ring has in development a line of Car Security products, such as a Car Alarm and Car Cam.
-They will be compatible with Alexa, as most of Ring’s products are, and connect to your Ring app just like your other Ring products.
+Another option you may consider, is of course, the new Ring Car Cam.
+Since Ring has released their long-awaited Car Cam, it’s available for pre-order and is more practical than a Ring doorbell.
+They still have in development more Car Security products, such as a Car Alarm.
+Both will be compatible with Alexa, as most of Ring products are, and connect to your Ring app just like your other Ring products.

 Next to our homes, our vehicles are precious possessions that we want to keep an eye on.
 Whether it’s traffic incidences or the rise in fuel theft, you want to keep a close, secure eye on your vehicle.
 For this reason, some have opted for Ring video doorbells.

-This isn’t always the most practical option, so many more use dash cams for their vehicle’s security.
+This isn’t always the most practical option, so many more use dash cams, and soon, Ring’s new Car Cam for their vehicle’s security.
 These compact cameras not only allow you to monitor your vehicle, but they do so from the safety of within your vehicle.